cc-tweaked/CC-Tweaked/doc/guides/speaker_audio.md

 ---

 # Playing audio with speakers
-CC: Tweaked's speaker peripheral provides a powerful way to play any audio you like: @{speaker.playAudio}.
-However, for those people unfamiliar with digital audio, it's not the most familiar thing to use.
+CC: Tweaked's speaker peripheral provides a powerful way to play any audio you like with the @{speaker.playAudio}
+method.
+However, for people unfamiliar with digital audio, it's not the most intuitive thing to use.
 This guide provides an introduction to digital audio, demonstrates how to play music with CC: Tweaked's speakers, and then briefly discusses the more complex topic of audio processing.

 ## A short introduction to digital audio
-When sound is recorded it comes in as an analogue signal, effectively the electrical version of a sound wave.
+When sound is recorded it is captured as an analogue signal, effectively the electrical version of a sound wave.
 However, this signal is continuous, and so can't be used directly by a computer.
 Instead, we measure (or *sample*) the amplitude of the wave many times a second and then *quantise* that amplitude, rounding it to the nearest representable value.

 This representation of sound - a long, uniformally sampled list of amplitudes is referred to as [Pulse-code Modulation][PCM] (PCM).
 PCM can be thought of as the "standard" audio format, as it's incredibly easy to work with.
-For instance, to mix two pieces of audio together, you can just take the average of every sample.
+For instance, to mix two pieces of audio together, you can just samples from the two tracks together and take the average.

 CC: Tweaked's speakers also work with PCM audio.
 It plays back 48,000 samples a second, where each sample is an integer between -128 and 127.
 This is more commonly referred to as 48kHz and an 8-bit resolution.

 Let's now look at a quick example.
 We're going to generate a [Sine Wave] at 220Hz, which sounds like a low monotonous hum.
-First we wrap our speaker, and then we fill our buffer with 128×1024 samples - this is the maximum number of samples a speaker can accept in one go.
+First we wrap our speaker peripheral, and then we fill a table (also referred to as a *buffer*) with 128×1024 samples - this is the maximum number of samples a speaker can accept in one go.

 In order to fill this buffer, we need to do a little maths.
 We want to play 220 sine waves each second, where each sine wave completes a full oscillation in 2π "units".
 This means one seconds worth of audio is 2×π×220 "units" long.
 We then